Logo

 The interplay of civilizations was more relevant to Greeks living in Anatolia, such as Herodotus himself, for whom life within a foreign civilization was a recent memory.

-Several English translations of Herodotus' Histories are readily available in multiple editions.
+Several English translations of Herodotus's Histories are available in multiple editions, including:.